Laniakea-elixir-it/LiferayPlugIns/README.md

 the project must accept the IAM token directly or after a translation performed using the [Token Translation Service][4] developed in the project.

-The [FutureGateway][5] is a set of software components providing the application life-cycle on remote infrastructure for Science Gateways.
-These component are responsible to interact with the remote e-Infrastructures on behalf of the user to execute applications or deploy services.
+The [FutureGateway][5] is a set of software components managing the application life-cycle on remote infrastructure in Science Gateways.
+These components are responsible to interact with the remote e-Infrastructures on behalf of the user to execute applications or deploy services.

 Liferay is a web application framework and it is the main technology selected inside the